Gates of Paradise: Summary

 Annie realizes the next morning after he acts like nothing happened that Tony is not mentally well and wants to keep her there forever.
 Luke then arrives at Farthy to come to Annie's aid after getting her message and an anonymous phone call from a man insisting he come get her.
 But he is turned away by Tony, who insists she's not allowed visitors.
 Luke phones his mother, Annie's Aunt Fanny, who comes to help Luke get Annie.
 When they arrive, her Aunt Fanny (who seems more mature than Annie remembered) goes straight upstairs gathering Annie and her things.
 Fanny says to Annie no matter what Tony says, she and Annie will always be family.
 Tony, who is visibly upset, begins to scream that Annie is his because he was Heaven's father, making Annie his granddaughter.
 Annie learns that Aunt Fanny has known that as well, due to a letter Aunt Fanny and Heaven's brother Tom had written Fanny before he died.
 Nonetheless, Annie returns to her old home in Winnerrow with Fanny (who seems to be trying to turn her life around, giving up her wild ways and trying to be more like Heaven) and Luke.
 Upon an extremely warm arrival home Annie receives a phone call from a furious Drake telling her that she has put Tony in a deep depression and that she will ruin her life by doing this.
 Annie accuses Drake of not caring about her and being seduced by Tony's money and the promise of power.
 Drake protests, but Annie sees that she has pinpointed it exactly and sadly gives up on Drake.
 Annie and Luke are still in love with each other but know they cannot be together.

 Soon after, Tony dies and Luke and Annie travel back to Farthy to attend the funeral.
 Troy is there and notices how Annie and Luke are fighting against their true feelings for each other.
 After the funeral Troy invites Luke and Annie back to the cottage for some food and conversation.
 He then tells Annie how he and Heaven were engaged, but then they found out that Tony had raped Leigh and was Heaven's father.
 He goes on to confess that he left Heaven after the revelation, and even let her believe he was dead.
-Heaven then married Logan, but Troy and Heaven were briefly reunited and had made forbidden love, and that he believes beyond a doubt that he is Annie's true father; thus, Annie and Luke are not related and can have a relationship.
+Heaven then married Logan, but Troy and Heaven were briefly reunited and had made forbidden love, and that he believes beyond a doubt that he is Annie's true father; thus, Annie and Luke are not half-siblings and despite still being nonetheless decide to have a relationship.
 Soon after, the book ends with Annie happily making progress with her legs, and planning to marry Luke.